 ‘I see in fight club the strongest and smartest men who’ve ever lived.
 I see all this potential, and I see squandering.
 God damn it, an entire generation pumping gas, waiting tables; slaves with white collars.
 Advertising has us chasing cars and clothes, working jobs we hate so we can buy shit we don’t need.
 We’re the middle children of history, man.
 No purpose or place.
 We have no Great War.
 No Great Depression.
 Our Great War’s a spiritual war… our Great Depression is our lives.
 We’ve all been raised on television to believe that one day we’d all be millionaires, and movie gods, and rock stars.
 But we won’t.
 And we’re slowly learning that fact.
 And we’re very, very pissed off.’ – Tyler Durden

-It’s not outrageous to suggest, despite the obvious incongruity, that the popularity of counter-cultural figures more often that not exceeds that of their more conventional peers.
+It’s not outrageous to suggest, despite the obvious incongruity, that the popularity of counter-cultural figures more often than not exceeds that of their more conventional peers.
 From John Lennon to James Dean, our fascination with those seemingly unburdened by common propriety pervades our cultural identity.
 Yet, there are few fictional characters who have come to so easily define the rebellious male archetype quite like Fight Club’s Tyler Durden.

 The meta-fictional protagonist-come-antagonist of the cult 1999 film (and Chuck Palahniuk’s novel), Durden’s cultural impact continues to resonate to this day, joining the iconic ranks of the likes of Scarface as the cinematic embodiment of aggressive, transgressive masculinity.